Why Most Support Orgs Treat AI as a Feature Instead of an Architecture Decision

 The real question support organizations should be asking isn’t “what AI features can we add?”
 It’s “what would this system look like if AI were the infrastructure, not the feature?”

 In that environment, specialization shifts from the rep to the system.
-The rep’s job is no longer to recall every process, recognize every technical pattern, and calibrate urgency from memory.
-Their job is to validate, to exercise judgment, to manage the human relationship with the customer.
-The cognitive load that currently consumes the first nine months of a new hire’s career — learning where everything lives and how it all connects — is carried by the infrastructure instead.
+The rep’s job is no longer to recall every process and calibrate urgency from memory.
+Their job is to validate, exercise judgment, and manage the human relationship.
+The cognitive load that currently consumes the first nine months of a new hire’s career is carried by the infrastructure instead.

 That’s not a feature request.
 That’s an architecture decision.
 And it only works if the workflows underneath it are already sound.
 AI pointed at a broken process doesn’t produce insight — it produces confident noise.